wemat/wemat.github.io/README.md

 - Tech: Python with Numpy and Matplotlib
 - Code:  <a href="https://github.com/wemat/MarsLander/blob/main/mars_lander.py">Github MarsLander</a>

-I love <a href="https://www.codingame.com/start">CodinGame</a>. (find me on CG: wemat) Soon after I begann programming this Site really pushed me to learn more.
-By now I solved two "very hard-", a buch of "hard-" and altogether around 40 puzzles.
-Even though I am not a professional developer it is a lot of fun to implement an algorithm from scratch :)
+I love <a href="https://www.codingame.com/start">CodinGame</a>. (find me on CG: wemat) Soon after I began programming this site really pushed me to learn more.
+By now I solved two "very hard-", a bunch of "hard-" and altogether around 40 puzzles.
+Even though I am not a professional developer it is a lot of fun to implement an algorithm from scratch. :)

-One really interesting puzzle is the Mars Lander.
+One really interesting puzzle is the *Mars Lander*.
 The goal of this puzzle is to safely land a spaceship on Mars.
 To solve this I programmed a <a href="https://en.wikipedia.org/wiki/Genetic_algorithm">genetic algorithm</a>.
 But first I had to create a physics simulation of the rockets trajectory.
-It took me several weeks to make it work and I still will have to optimize the algorithm's speed to crack all the tests :)
+It took me several weeks to make it work and I still have to optimize the algorithm's speed to crack all the tests on CG. :)

 The snippet bellow shows the iterations (generations) of the genetic algorithm.
 I visualized it with Matplotlib.